Patricia Buck

 Patricia Buck is an American abstract painter based in Maryland, known for large-scale color field paintings and mixed-media works exploring phenomenal energy.

-She has been awarded grants from the Rauschenberg Foundation-Change Inc., Arlington Arts Council, several Technical Assistance Grants from the D.C.
+She has received grants from the Rauschenberg Foundation, the Arlington Arts Council, three Technical Assistance Grants from the D.C.
 Commission for the Arts and Humanities (DCCAH), and two Individual Artist Grants from DCCAH.
-The State of Colorado selected two of her artworks for the Art in Public Places Program, and Patricia was awarded a fellowship in photography at Anderson Ranch from the Colorado Council on the Arts.
+Joseph Hirshhorn made a direct purchase of her work in 1981, which was bequeathed the Hirshhorn Museum, and is documented in their collection.
+The State of Colorado purchased two of her works in their Art in Public Places program, and Patricia received a fellowship from the Colorado Council on the Arts in photography to study at Anderson Ranch.

 Statement